matthiask/towel/docs/api.rst

     If ``response`` is already a :py:class:`~django.http.HttpResponse`
     instance, it is returned directly.

-    The content types supported by :py:class:`Serializer` are JSON and XML, but more on that later.
+    The content types supported by :py:class:`Serializer` are JSON, but more on that later.